leinfink/shlipple/README.md

 Shoutout to my peeps McCarthy, Abelson, Sussman, Graham!

-Start a REPL with `./shlipple.py`.
+Start a REPL with `python shlipple.py` and code away.

 ## Currently implemented